TheGullahanMaster/MakeMore-PyTorch/README.md

 - reverse_letter_order.txt: A simple dataset; 7 randomly generated letters, a comma, and the preceeding sequence mirrored.
 Most models can handle this fine, despite the script not being made for seq2seq
 - ShakeSpeare.txt: A standard text file containing all Shakespeare works.
 A useful benchmark for smaller models.
 - asciiart.txt: About 3 MBs of ASCII art crawled from the ascii art archive.
 A useful (albeit unorthodox) way to "benchmark" positional awareness and attention/memory.
 Needs a large seq_len due to the size of some ASCII arts
+- minist.txt: MNIST converted to ASCII art representation, seq_len 512 per example, another "benchmark" of spatial awareness.
+The model needs to be able to either maintain strong memory all throughout, or pay attention closely to prevent "misshapen" numbers.
+"Transformer"-likes do pretty well in this dataset (outside of BoW)

 # Credits
 lamb.py: Modified from https://github.com/cybertronai/pytorch-lamb/blob/master/pytorch_lamb/lamb.py.